 This partnership within the exceptional Montessori environment, while developing these characteristics, enables each student to become a life-long learner.

 Dr. Jim Bernstorf, Headmaster/Executive Director & LE Director

 M.Ed – Masters in Educational Leadership, Trevecca Nazarene University, 2002

 EdD – Doctorate in Educational Leadership, Trevecca Nazarene University, 2006

 Brenda is strategically driven and fascinated by organizational development, specifically engaging people with the organization.
 She joined the administrative team in 2008 and has been responsible for developing and managing the brand of Montessori Academy.
 With over 20 year's experience in for-profit and non-profit business including marketing, management, and music, she is responsible for strategic marketing and planning, has developed the human resources department, manages the accreditation, and on-going continuous improvement.
 She brings high energy and her strengths to the strategic planning and organizational development of the organization and as Senior Director, is responsible for the oversight of the Toddler and Primary programs.
 She began working toward an Ed.D. in Organizational Leadership/Organizational Development with Grand Canyon University in 2012.
 Her belief in continuous learning, education, and organizational leadership makes her an avid reader and drives the development strategies of the organization.

 Her hobbies of quilting, sewing, and cooking keep her busy when away from work.
-She and Jim enjoy working together and have been married 34 years, have two grown children, and three grandchildren.
+She and Jim enjoy working together and have been married 34 years, have two grown children, and four grandchildren.